Renormalization group improved pressure for hot and dense quark matter: RGOPT pressure results at NLO

 Next in Figs.\ref{Pmu0bandg} and \ref{PRGprescg}, we illustrate similarly the results obtained upon adding the NLO PT glue contributions Eq.(\ref{Pg2L}) to the NLO RGOPT quark pressure respectively for the (exact) MOP and RG prescriptions.
 These are compared with the state-of-the-art ${\rm N}^3$LO pQCD \cite{pQCD4L}, and to LQCD results~\cite{LQCD2010,LQCD2014,LQCD2018}.
 As seen the RGOPT results get closer to LQCD data, with a further reduced scale dependence, as compared to pQCD.
 In Fig.\ref{PRGprescg} we compare in addition with both NLO \cite{HTLptqcd2L} and the state-of-the-art NNLO HTLpt \cite{HTLptqcd3L}.
+The corresponding HTLpt pressure expressions are worked out from Eqs.(51),(55),(56) in \cite{HTLptqcd2L} at NLO, and from Eqs.(4.5),(4.6) in \cite{HTLptqcd3L} at NNLO (we refer to Appendix C for more discussions on the HTLpt contributions).
+Notice also that these NNLO HTLpt and the ${\cal O}(g^3 \ln g)$ pQCD\cite{pQCD4L} results were obtained using a standard perturbative three-loop order running coupling.
 The pressure from the RG prescription gives the smallest residual scale uncertainties, and is in remarkable agreement with LQCD data in \cite{LQCD2010} for the central scale $M = 2\pi T$, for temperatures as low as $T \sim 0.25$ GeV up to $T = 1$ GeV, the highest value considered in \cite{LQCD2010}.
 (More precisely let us mention that for the five available LQCD points in \cite{LQCD2010} with $T> 0.3 \,{\rm GeV}$ the central scale agreement is at the few permille level, and even slightly better when considering their estimated continuum data).
 It is also in good agreement with more recent LQCD data~\cite{LQCD2014} at intermediate $T$.
 The RGOPT pressure is somewhat closer to LQCD results from \cite{LQCD2010} than the NNLO HTLpt pressure for $0.5\, {\rm GeV}\lesssim T \lesssim 1 \,{\rm GeV}$, while at higher $T$ values HTLpt is nearer to the results of \cite{LQCD2018}, and RGOPT shows more sizeable differences of order $5-7\%$.
 A concomitant feature however is the visible tension between low~\cite{LQCD2010} and higher $T$~\cite{LQCD2018} LQCD data in their common temperature range~\footnote{We show LQCD data as given in publicly available files\cite{LQCD2010,LQCD2014,LQCD2018}, that do not include systematic uncertainties.}.